ishanpranav/csharp-template/README.md

 # .NET Repository Template
 This is a template repository for C#/.NET projects.
+This repository is configured to host a ClickOnce installer on GitHub.
 ## License
 This repository is licensed with the [MIT](LICENSE.txt) license.
 ## Attribution